 I Do Not Have a Company or an EIN.
 Am I Eligible?

-If you are an owner of a company or a self-employed full-time contractor, applying for a business credit card should be a walk in the park for you already.
+If you own a company or are a self-employed full-time contractor, applying for a business credit card should be easy.

 But for part-time side hustlers who occasionally moonlight, filling out a business credit card application can be incredibly unnerving.

-I could just imagine how it could get quite daunting to provide information, such as your company’s name and EIN (Employment Identification Number), when you do not have them.
+I can just imagine how daunting it could be to provide information, such as your company’s name and EIN (Employment Identification Number), when you do not have them.

 It also does not help that there is a common misconception that seasonal side hustlers are not classified as business owners, thereby automatically disqualifying them from business credit cards altogether.